Road to homeownership gets rockier this spring as rates rise

 "It is what it is," Zolman said.
 "You just have to pay it."

-For others, rising mortgage rates - the 30-year rate hit a four-year high of 4.46 percent in March - make it tougher to bridge the widening gap between home prices and their incomes.
-Cities such as Denver, Los Angeles, Miami and Seattle have become less and less affordable, particularly for millennials and others looking to purchase their first home.
+For others, rising mortgage rates make it tougher to bridge the widening gap between home prices and incomes.

-The affordability equation is less daunting for the buyer who earns the median wage in Pittsburgh, where a median-priced home at $125,000 is about 2.2 times the metro area's median income of $56,063.
-The same goes for buyers in St. Louis, Oklahoma City, Indianapolis, Baltimore and other cities where the median home price is less than three times the median income.

-By comparison, the home price-to-income gap becomes a yawning chasm in several California cities like Los Angeles, where a median-priced home at $605,000 is more than nine times the metropolitan area's median income of $65,950.
-Rising housing prices have widened the home price-income gap to five times or more in Seattle, Denver, Portland, Oregon, and Reno, Nevada, among other cities.
+In Los Angeles a median-priced home is $605,000, more than nine times the metropolitan area's median income of $65,950.
+Rising housing prices have widened the home price-income gap to five times or more in Seattle, Denver, Portland, Oregon, and Reno, Nevada, and some other cities.

-"When you look at the coastlines - Seattle, San Francisco, New York, places in the Northeast - you have a lot of those first-time homebuyers who are now being priced out of the market," said Nick Bailey, CEO of Century 21 Real Estate.
-"There's a point at which the average first-time homebuyer just can't compete."

-At this point, rising mortgage rates account for about a third of the increase in the typical homebuyer's monthly payment, while the pickup in home prices makes up about two-thirds of that increased payment.
+Buyers are in better shape in Pittsburgh, St. Louis, Oklahoma City, Indianapolis, Baltimore and other cities where the median home price is less than three times the median income.

+Overall, home prices are 6.3 percent higher than their peak in July 2006.

-"At least so far, rising prices have been a much bigger factor," Hale said.
-"And the reason prices are rising is that balance between supply and demand: Plentiful demand; not enough inventory."
+"The reason prices are rising is that balance between supply and demand: Plentiful demand; not enough inventory," said Hale of realtor.com.

 The supply of homes for sale fell 8.1 percent in February from a year earlier to 1.59 million.
 It would take just 3.4 months to snap up the supply of available homes at the current sales rate, down from an average of 6 months since 2000.

-"Last year was the fastest housing market, in terms of days on market, that we've ever seen," said Nela Richardson, chief economist at the real estate company Redfin.
-Homes are now selling five days faster than last year, she added.
+Meanwhile, a strong job market has helped boost confidence among many Americans that it's a good time to buy a home.
+Millennials are reaching peak homebuyer age, adding to the crop of would-be buyers this spring.

 Many current homeowners who locked in historically low rates in recent years may be reluctant to sell if it means taking on a higher mortgage rate on their next home.
 That could further diminish the inventory of homes for sale nationwide.
-Even if rates don't move much, buyers can expect prices to keep climbing this year would-be buyers vastly outnumber the homes up for sale.

-A strong job market has helped boost confidence among many Americans that it's a good time to buy a home.
-Millennials, the largest generation since the baby boomers, is reaching peak homebuyer age, adding to the crop of would-be buyers this spring.

-"The inventory crunch is there and it's really acute for first-time buyers," said Cheryl Young, senior economist at Trulia.
-"It's definitely a sellers' market."

 Home sales have been uneven so far this year.
-Among existing homes, sales rose 3 percent in February to a seasonally adjusted annual rate of 5.54 million, according to the National Association of Realtors.
-That gain followed sales declines in January and December.
+Sales of existing homes rose 3 percent in February after falling in December and January, according to the National Association of Realtors.

-Overall, home prices are 6.3 percent higher than their peak in July 2006.
-Prices plunged when the housing bubble burst, hitting bottom in February 2012.
-Since then, prices have rebounded 46.5 percent.

-To cope with rising prices in Dallas, first-time buyers like Rob Chilton and his wife have broadened their search area, even if it lengthens their commutes to work

-The couple, who cut back on dining out and other luxuries the past few years to set aside money for a down payment, bought a three-bedroom, two-bath fixer-upper for $335,000 in February.
+First-time buyers Rob Chilton, 33, and his wife were willing to endure longer commutes to find a house near Dallas.
+They bought a three-bedroom, two-bath fixer-upper for $335,000 in February.
 That's $15,000 below the asking price, but $45,000 more than what the couple felt they could comfortably afford.

 In Dallas, as in many other markets this spring, it's common for sellers to receive multiple offers above their asking price.
 A home that hit the market recently for $215,000 drew no shortage of buyers, said James Williams, broker associate at Berkshire Hathaway HomeServices PenFed Realty.